 As much as he liked to portray a tough outer shell, he had the biggest heart of gold and would do anything for anybody.
 His phone calls or letters from Iraq would always mention how wonderful the children of Iraq are and that maybe we should include them in all diplomatic relations.

 In fulfilling Rich’s wishes, his mother Mary, her husband Pat, sister Kim, her husband Mike, and their daughters Lillie, Nora, and Piper have pledged to continue to share mutual support with fellow Marines and their families.
 Strengthened by pride in their Fallen Hero, Rich’s family has found a number of ways to continue Rich’s legacy, by giving back to others.
 With the memorials they received in his honor, they've funded scholarships through the Marine Corps Scholarship Foundation which benefit family members of Marines killed or injured in action.
+They have also funded scholarships for students at Kettle Moraine High School and St. Paul's Catholic School.
 And most recent, they have become ardent supporters of Fisher House, an organization which offers housing, food, and financial assistance for travel, for families of Veterans getting health care at the Veterans Affairs Medical Center.

 Watch tribute video